Stories

 A monster-slayer’s son meets a monster identical to himself.

-✩ Reprinted in Year’s Best Dark Fantasy and Horror
+✩ Anthologized in Year’s Best Dark Fantasy and Horror, edited by Paula Guran

 ✩ Recommended on Locus Recommended Reading List